-And the thought made him remember her comment minutes earlier, making him redden once more.
-Why'd she have to say that?
+The thought made him remember her comment minutes earlier, and he turned red again.
+Why did she have to say that?

 Mewtwo was finding himself lost in her eyes, the newfound beauty he never knew existed within her.
 She was far from the naïve being he knew her as.
 It was like she grew up, a woman if he dared call her that.
-He wanted to reach out and touch her, to know if her fur felt like the warmth of moonlight, or if she was ethereal as such and only slipped out of his fingers.
-A part of him was afraid to do so.
+If only just once, he wanted to reach out and touch her, to know if her fur felt like the warmth of moonlight.
+But if so, what if she was ethereal as such and only slipped out of his fingers?
+That thought kept him back, now growing afraid to do so.

-But it wasn't afraid to look at her.
-In a way, it felt like it was the right thing to do.
+Regardless, he was not afraid to look at her.
+In a way, it felt like it was more appropriate than to lay a finger on her.

-She looked over at him, her eyes matching the color of the night sky with the moon as her highlights.
-He lost the ability to breathe.
-And when she spoke, he drowned in her words.
-They weren't in a language he understood, yet it spoke to his heart.
-She drew closer, raising a delicate hand to his face...
+She then looked over at him, her irises matching the color of the night sky with the moon as her highlights.
+He lost the ability to breathe, and when she spoke, he drowned in her words.
+They were not in a language he understood, yet it spoke to his heart.
+He watched as she drew closer, raising a delicate hand to his face...

 “Sorry, Mewtwo, but you were in a trance, I didn't think anything else could get your attention!” he heard the apology.
 “You need your ears checked or something?”

-He groaned, rubbing his face and blinking down at her.
-The figure was gone, it was only Mew raising a questionable brow at him, backing up a ways to give him space.
-In a way, he felt disappointed.
+The clone groaned, rubbing his face and blinking down at her.
+The figure was gone, it was only Mew raising a questionable brow at him, backing up a ways.
+He felt disappointment grow with the space between them.
 “I think you broke my nose,” was his response when it throbbed.

-Mewtwo didn't remember ever moving a muscle.
-He only shook his head as he leaned back, barely noticing the lights had returned to the city.
+Mewtwo only shook his head as he leaned back, barely noticing the lights had returned to the city.
 “I think I just need more sleep,” he bluntly remarked.
 “I have not been able to for a while, actually.
 I should go to Cresselia about that.”

 Mew looked a little uncomfortable, searching him carefully.
-He was pretty sure she knew he wasn't telling the truth.
-Even then, she didn't show it, and only let out a small, quiet breath she had been holding, turning away.
+He was pretty sure she knew he was not telling the truth.
+Even then, she did not show it, and only let out the small sigh she had been holding, turning away.
 “You probably should,” she softly gave her agreement.
 “Since you mentioned it, I might as well turn in for the night.
 I'll get cranky if I don't.”
 She lifted herself from the roof, avoiding his eyes.
-“Sorry I kept you here longer than needed.
+“Sorry I kept you.
 I guess it only happens on weekends or something.”
 With a small wave, she flew off.
 It was a gesture not like hers, but Mewtwo dismissed it as her being tired.

-Secretly though, as he watched her leave, he wished she stayed long enough for him to explain his reasoning.
-But something in his heart told him she wasn't yet ready, that he needed to give her time.
+Secretly though, as he watched her leave, he wished she stayed long enough for him to explain what had happened.
+But something in his heart told him she was not yet ready, that he needed to give her time.

-For how long, he didn't know.
+For how long, he did not know.
 He was just willing to wait for her.

 He took his time to wake up, slowly pushing himself off the ground.
-He massaged his temples when a slight headache thumped.
-There was something strange about the way Mewtwo recalled that memory.
-For the past week, he dreamed about Mew either through memories or fantasies.
+Mewtwo winced when a slight headache thumped, and massaged his temples as he reminisced.
+There was something strange about the way he recalled that memory, it had been a long time since he last had.
+For the past week, more than ever, he had been dreaming about Mew either through memories or fantasies.
 Honestly, he was a bit grateful it wasn't a continuation of the other dreams he refused to reflect on, though he knew it was something like a prequel or prologue to what it would eventually become.
 He had heard somewhere dreams were a representation of desires, fears, memories, or even warnings.
 Maybe his recollection of the past was trying to tell him something?

-But what about the others?
-Ever since Mew began to reject him, he's had rather vivid dreams about that day and beyond.
-Then he started to forget the touch and scent of her until a week ago.
-She had made no attempt to push him away, even when she shivered beneath him as he kissed her.
-If he wasn't mistaken, she waited for him, nevertheless it was possible she was still in denial about it all, so she moved at the last second.
+But what about the other dreams?
+Ever since Mew rejected him, he had been getting rather vivid dreams about that day and beyond.
+He relied on them too long that he had started to forget the touch and scent of her until a week ago.
+It puzzled him that despite all that space she had put between them, she had made no attempt to push him away.
+If he wasn't mistaken, she had waited for him, her shivering could have been that of anxiety.
+Nevertheless, it was possible she was still in denial about it all, so she had moved at the last second.
 Or maybe he did, he couldn't remember.
-Even then, he could have tried again when he had the chance had her rapid heartbeat not stopped him.

-The very moment they touched, his bodily instincts readied themselves, sensing, smelling her own desirous want enticing him.
+That very moment when they had touched, his bodily instincts were readying themselves, sensing, smelling her own desirous want enticing him.
 The passionate, erotic exhilarations were present: to feel all her touches, to savor each gasp of breath, moan and cry of pleasure, and to memorize every inch of skin as they cleaved together.
 Every virginal taste of her body would have belonged to him, to be his forbidden fruit.
 She would have forever been his under the moonlight.

-His heart knew that when their flesh made contact.
-The intimate closeness still proved too much for the both of them.
+His heart knew that when their flesh made contact, the intimate closeness still proved too much for the both of them.
 He never wished to ever force himself on her, he didn't know why he would want to.
-It was just when he breathed her in, his mind went wild as his mouth watered, and he licked his lips, which only aroused him more.
-So hesitantly, he regained composure and walked away.
-She gave him her breath and a salty kiss, it was lasting enough.
+It was just when he breathed her in, and had her under his touch, his mind had gone wild with thoughts of what he wanted to do, which had only aroused him more.
+So hesitantly, against his body's wishes, he had regained composure and walked away.
+She gave him her breath and a salty kiss, he thought it would be lasting enough.

-The two hadn't spoken again nor sat by each other since, though now and then through the week he'd steal a glimpse of her.
-From what he was able to see, Mew wasn't looking too good.
+From what he was able to see past the dirty thoughts, Mew wasn't looking too good.
 No one was, in general, but in comparison to her, everyone was doing well.
-He wondered if she was skipping meals again, or was losing sleep.
-There was also that possibility she was putting a strain on herself to forget that night.
-He couldn't blame her for wanting to, he felt hints of sexual urge rush throughout her body.
-It was an unnatural emotion he knew she would never feel in her life.
-Mew would never lust after anyone when all she knew was love.
+He knew she was skipping meals, yet he had a feeling she was also losing sleep.
+There was that possibility as well she was putting a strain on herself, and risking her health to forget that night.
+He couldn't blame her for wanting to.
+Lust was an emotion he believed she would never feel in her life when all she knew was love.

-Thinking about it further, Mewtwo wondered if he was responsible for putting those thoughts into her head.
+Thinking about it further, Mewtwo mulled over if he was responsible for putting those thoughts into her head.
 After all, a being whose heart never felt a pure emotion could only have the corrupted version.
 There was always an opposition to all things, and there was no such thing as a fence-sitter when it came to emotions.
-If he didn't know love and compassion, then he must have known lust and hate.
-Two powerful notions that if fed could overthrow their opposites.
-After hanging around human societies long enough, it was all he was exposed to.
-And when Mew began spending time with him, her innocent being was a magnet to his dark heart.
+If he didn't know love and compassion, then he must know lust and hate.
+Two powerful notions that if fed more could overthrow their opposites.
+After hanging around human societies long enough, it was all he had been exposed to.
+When Mew had began spending time with him, her innocent being was like a magnet to his dark heart.
 Slowly, he sapped from her until there was space enough to transfer his qualities over.
-Being new to them, she tried to fight them off, but grew weaker from resistance.
+Being new to them, she tried to fight them off, but only grew weaker from resistance.
 It wouldn't be long now before she would submit her will to them.

 It disturbed him.
 He hoped—prayed that wasn't the case.
 Such dark emotions couldn't have affected her, she was so pure.
-Always she said “Love is stronger than hate”, and he believed that.
-How is it then his hate was stronger than her?
+Always she said, “Love is stronger than hate,” and he believed that.
+How could it be that his hate was stronger than her?
 And wasn't he positively sure he expelled it from himself after finding peace?

-Ho-oh had eventually stirred awake and was heading for the forest to do his morning schedule.
+Ho-oh had stirred awake some minutes ago and was heading for the forest to do his morning schedule.
 “Hey, Mewtwo,” he mumbled groggily as he walked by.
 “Sleep well?”

-He made himself shrug, ignoring the headache.
+The clone made himself shrug, ignoring the headache to drop his hand.
 “Somewhat.”

 “Good, good...”
 And he disappeared into the trees.

 Suddenly, something sparked to life in his mind, remembering he had been wanting to ask him a question for a while now.
-And what better time than now?
-Stumbling to his feet, he hurried after the phoenix, reaching out a hand to tap his wing.
+Wide awake, he hurried after the phoenix, reaching out a hand to tap his wing.
 “Ho-oh, before the day goes on any further, I have a thing or two to ask.”

 Raising his brows questionably, the Sky Guardian craned his neck to look behind.
 “What is it you need?”